parmoo/parmoo/docs/tutorials/local_method.rst

    You will not get any global convergence guarantees, but in many cases, you will still be able to *approximately* solve your problem.
- - If you have a lot of design variables, then you might do better with a local solver, by switching your surrogate to the :class:`LocalGaussRBF <surrogates.gaussian_proc.LocalGaussRBF>` surrogate.
+ - If you have a lot of design variables, then you might do better with a local solver, by switching your optimization solver to a local variant.
-   If you are using the
+   E.g., if you are using the
-   :class:`LBFGSB <optimizers.lbfgsb.LBFGSB>` optimizer, then you
+   :class:`LBFGSB <optimizers.lbfgsb.GlobalSurrogate_BFGS>` optimizer, then you
    will also need to switch to the
-   :class:`TR_LBFGSB <optimizers.lbfgsb.TR_LBFGSB>` optimizer.
+   :class:`TR_LBFGSB <optimizers.lbfgsb.LocalSurrogate_BFGS>` optimizer.
  - The majority of ParMOO's overhead comes from fitting the surrogate models and solving the scalarized surrogate problems.
 If you followed the quickstart_, then the default method for surrogate modeling